theartofvalio-cmyk/Pad-Trigger/Readme.md

 This file stores:

-- Controller names
+* Device names
-- Controller actions
+* Device actions
-- Theme setting
+* Theme setting
-- Saved controller profiles
+* Saved device profiles
+* Linked devices
+* Hidden devices

 Do not upload your personal `config.json` publicly if it contains private paths or personal scripts.